dougeby/IntuneDocs/intune/wandera-mtd-connector.md

 ### Control access based on threats from malicious apps

-When malicious apps such as malware are detected on devices, you can block devices from tools such as the following tools, until the threat is resolved:
+When malicious apps such as malware are detected on devices, you can block devices from common tools until you can resolve the threat.
+Common blocks  include:
 - Connecting to corporate e-mail
 - Syncing corporate files with the OneDrive for Work app
 - Accessing company apps